ctdarwell/riceExplorer/README.md

 **Preliminary setup**

 The program must first evaluate the genomic variation encoded within downloaded files from a global (or other repository) database.
 For rice (*Oryza sativa*), the IRRI database hosts 3000+ whole-genome sequenced accessions that may be freely downloaded.
-A first step is to
+A first step is to decide which samples to investigate that offer represent global diversity.
+For this we provide the auxilliary Python script *sampleSelector.py* that takes a table of accessions, their varietal type (for rice this includes *indica*, *japonica* etc), the geographic origin, and their associated phenotype for the trait of interest. *sampleSelector.py* then outputs a list of accessions that includes the largest and smallest phenotypic value for each varietal type for each global region.
+From this, representative accessions of the global panel should include the widest spread of phenotypic and genotypic diversity.
+After this process the full program is ready to run.
+It should be noted that no phenotypuc data is necessary for the local panel (i.e. accessions under investigation by a breeding program team).